-Bedford Falls Publishing will specialise in Local History, Family History and Song Collections, this will be a hub for anyone who has had 'a book in them' but who has yet to realise their ambition.
+Bedford Falls Publishing will specialise in Local History, Family History and Song/Poetry Collections.
+This will be a hub for anyone who has had 'a book in them' but who has yet to realise their ambition.

 In addition to publishing already prepared manuscripts we will offer a simple, affordable alternative to 'Vanity Publishing' sites, helping you through every step of the process from rough notes to the finished product.

 We will also seek out any hitherto unseen works and re-publish others in a fresh, new format for a new audience of readers.

 BOOKS LISTED HERE ARE PUBLISHED (PU) OR IN PREPARATION (PR) BY BEDFORD FALLS PUBLISHING